GhaidaALruwais/cse15l-lab-reports/LabReport1.md

   - After the error message, the second command line appeared in the messages directory, so no change occurred.
 ## Using "ls" command
 ![Image](Ls123.png)
+- No arguments
+  - Since ls lists all the files and directories in the current directory, I used ls on the home directory to print Lecture1 directory (the only directory/file that exists in the home directory)
+- Directory as an argument
+- File as an argument
 ## Using "cat" command